massimilianofurlan/nn_bimatrix_games/replication.md

 _[28/01/25] This is a work in progress.
-Replication instructions might be broken.
-Remove He initialization from mlp layers to replicate results with these commands._
+Replication instructions might be broken._

 #### Training